 Incorporating educational technology tools into the classroom has the power to create transformative learning experiences.
-The Centre for Teaching and Learning collaborates with Faculty on the implementation of educational technologies to support and enhance collaborative, learner-centred, and active learning environments at RDC.
+The Centre for Teaching and Learning collaborates with Faculty on the implementation of educational technologies to support and enhance collaborative, learner-centred, and active learning environments at Red Deer Polytechnic.

 Our Learning Designers and Multimedia Specialists can assist you with: